 The College policy on electronic devices is outlined on the College website.
-Phones should not be used or seen during school hours without permission from staff.
+Phones should not be used or seen during school hours without permission from staff, and are to be kept in lockers at all times during school hours.
 Staff will confiscate any phone which is in breach of this policy.
 Parents will be contacted to collect their son's phone in the event it is confiscated a second time.
 The College has every sympathy for boys who lose phones but takes no responsibility for them where the policy has not been followed by the student.